×

 The most basic method of safeguarding a computer system from theft, vandalism, invasion of privacy, and other irresponsible behavior is to track and record the various users’ access to and activity on the system.
 This is often accomplished by giving each person who has access to a system a unique password.
 The computer system may then trace the use of these passwords automatically, noting information like which files were accessed with which passwords, and so on.
 Another security technique is to keep a system’s data on a different device or medium that is ordinarily inaccessible via the computer system.
 Finally, data is frequently encrypted, allowing only those with a single encryption key to decode it (which falls under the notion of cryptography).

-Since the introduction of modems (devices that allow computers to interact via telephone lines) in the late 1960s, computer security has been increasingly crucial.
+Since the introduction of modems (devices that allow computers to interact via telephone lines) in the late 1960s, computer security has been increasingly important.
 In the 1980s, the development of personal computers exacerbated the problem by allowing hackers (irresponsibly acting, typically self-taught computer professionals, bypassing computer access restrictions) to unlawfully access important computer systems from the comfort of their own homes.
 With the explosive rise of the Internet in the late twentieth and early twenty-first centuries, computer security became a major concern.
 The development of enhanced security systems tries to reduce such vulnerabilities, yet computer crime methods are always evolving, posing new risks.

 Asking what is being secured is one technique to determine the similarities and differences in computer systems security.